CubeSTEP/fprime-nucleo_h723zg-freertos-reference/ARDUINO_DOCUMENTATION.md

     INTERFACE # No buildable files generated
 )
 ```
-- Choses implementations for Os_Console_Arduino and Os_RawTime_Arduino.
-They might be implementation stubs as no where in the project are these defined
+- Chooses implementations for Os_Console_Arduino and Os_RawTime_Arduino.
+- OS_Console_Arduino: Provides basic stub implementation for console interaction, such as printing messages
+- OS_RawTime_Arduino: Provides features for time, such as retrieving the current time and calculating time intervals

 ## From the root of fprime-arduino